jnhong/cs403-dpl/README.md

 ```

 ### Examples
-Here are some examples of 403 code of various complexities.
+Here are some examples of 403 code with ranging complexities.
 These examples can be found in `examples.403`.
 ```
 ! simple
 square(x) := x * x :;